databrickslabs/remorph/core/src/main/scala/com/databricks/labs/remorph/preprocessors/README.md

    the template processor will replace the placeholders with the template elements, which may also require some form of processing, which can now be handled outside of the toolchain.

-Note that Jinga template elements cannot contain random text and so at this time, we ssee no need to process them in any way.
+Note that Jinja template elements cannot contain random text and so at this time, we ssee no need to process them in any way.
 However, shoudl the need arise, we can now

 ### Placeholders